PythonVoiceCodingPlugin/LSP-pyvoice/README.md

     - depending on your build and version of LSP you install you may have to reboot sublime text

 ## Install the plugin

-> [!IMPORTANT]
-> At the time of this writing, my pull request to include this package in the default package control channel is pending.
-As a consequence, For the following steps to work, you will have to first manually add this package as a repository for package controll to search for.
-In order to do this
->
-> - Open the command palette `ctrl+shift+p` or `cmd+shift+p`
-> - run `Package Control: Add Repository`
-> - paste the url of this repository: `https://github.com/PythonVoiceCodingPlugin/LSP-pyvoice`
->
->

-> [!WARNING]
-> It is important to note that the aforementioned method is going to perform calls to `api.github.com` which is rate limited for non-authenticated requests.
-In that case, Package Control is going to print error messages in the sublime console (ctrl + `) and skip
-> our custom repository, causing `LSP-pyvoice` not to show up in the search results.
-In that case, you can either
-> - wait for the rate limit to reset
-> - provide credentials in package control settings `Preferences > Package Settings > Package Control`
-> - take the `LSP-pyvoice.sublime-package` file from the [latest release](https://github.com/PythonVoiceCodingPlugin/LSP-pyvoice/releases/) and manually paste it to your installed packages directory.
-To do that `Preferences > Browse Packages` the file Explorer will open  inside `~\AppData\Roaming\Sublime Text 3\Packages`.
-From there navigate to `~\AppData\Roaming\Sublime Text 3\Installed Packages` and paste the file
-> - or you can manually install the package by git cloning this repository to your `Packages` directory
->
-> I recommend either of the first two methods.
->

 To, install this package via Package Control